diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/2/marion.md

 she is a mage who is one of the four leaders spearheading the revolution.

-a no-nonsense lone wolf who serves as the rebels' ace assassin (duelist?).
+a no-nonsense lone wolf who serves as the rebels' top assassin (duelist?).

 wants to kill the king, but rosenwall stands in her way.